 war-situations and preventing GBV from happening is the issue that is to be focused on.
 In response to persistent advocacy from civil society the UN Security Council has so far, adopted five resolutions on "Women, Peace and Security".

-The five resolutions should be taken together under a single umbrella, as they comprise the Women, Peace and Security international policy framework.
+The eight resolutions should be taken together under a single umbrella, as they comprise the Women, Peace and Security international policy framework.

 They guide work to promote and protect the rights of women in conflict and post-conflict situations.
 Additionally, as binding Security Council resolutions, they should be implemented by all Member States and relevant actors, including UN system entities and parties to conflict.